ethanlim05/CW/README.md

 - Implemented adjustToFullscreen() method to properly scale the game board in fullscreen mode.
 - Implemented resetToOriginalSize() method to return to normal windowed mode.
 - Moved the back button lower to prevent it from blocking the game board.
+- Fixed all code warnings by making fields final, removing unused variables, and improving error handling.
+- Extracted cell creation logic into a separate method for better code organization.

 ## Cell.java
 - Increased base font size from 24 to 36 points.